Connerjm/Responsive-Portfolio/README.md

 Issues

-- Tried to make it so the navbar items would collapse into a button when hitting a breakpoint, but the button wouldn't open the options (probably because of no javascript?) and would move the options to the left rather then end justified.
+- The navbar now collapses at the small breakpoint, but the button doesn't do anything, certainly because I don't have any JS.

+TODO

+- Add aria elements?